-Probably Brighton’s most famous and loved attraction, the Brighton Palace Pier is visited by millions of sightseers, day trippers and holiday makers every year and has been since it was first opened, nearly 120 years ago!
+Without a doubt Brighton’s most famous and loved attraction, the Brighton Palace Pier is visited by millions of sightseers, day trippers and holiday-makers every year and has been since it was first opened, nearly 120 years ago.

 The Brighton Zip Wire has finally opened for a few test runs and also for a few lucky friends of the owners of the attraction.
 The official launch is due to take place on 1st August 2017, with the new zip ride being open to those who have already booked in advance.
 At the moment, staff are familiarising themselves with the ride, which should be in full swing once the summer holiday season is underway.